BitcoinDesign/Guide/guide/case-studies/wallet-scrutiny.md

    retina = "/assets/images/guide/case-studies/wallet-scrutiny/homepage-before-after-wallet-scrutiny@2x.png"
    alt-text = "Two side by side images.
-The first image is the homepage before the re-design, the second page is the homepage after the re-design." width = 400 height = 89 layout = "float-left-desktop"
+The first image is the homepage before the re-design, the second page is the homepage after the re-design." width = 400 height = 495 layout = "float-left-desktop"
 %}

 **Why**:The strong call to action of typing into the green search box was intentional to allow the user to search straight away for the wallet they are using or were thinking of using.

-Essentially there are four main categories that wallets fall into; Android, iPhone, hardware and bearer.
-We wanted to create a quick filter option of this as well as present a default view of the wallets that passed all the tests.
+There are four main wallet categories; Android, iPhone, hardware and bearer.
+We wanted to provide a quick filter option as well as a default view of the wallets that passed all the tests.

 </div>

 ##### Methodology page:
 The methodology page was revised with a focus on two directions.
 We revised the copy as well as the navigation structure.
 The page was broken up into three sections.
-Introduction, tests we run as well as FAQ’s.
+Introduction, Tests we run, as well as FAQ’s.

 **Why**:
 The original methodology page was a single page outlining the full process.
 Trying to find a simple, easy-to-read structure for this diverse mix of security data and test results was a unique challenge.
-Since the process to evaluate wallets is a lengthy one we decided to break this up into three distinct sections.
-This change allowed for easier readability and navigation.
-The copy of the methodology page was also worked on to improve readability by looking for opportunities to simplify the content.
+Since the process to evaluate wallets is a lengthy one, we decided to break it up into three distinct sections.
+This change allowed for better readability and navigation.
+The copy of the methodology page was also worked on to improve readability, by looking for opportunities to simplify the content.

 ##### About:
-The about page showcases the team behind the project as well as any public interviews or podcasts as well as who the sponsors are of the project.
+The about page showcases the team behind the project, public interviews and podcasts, and project sponsors.

 **Why**:
 The goal of the about page is to create a sense of credibility and trust for the user visiting the website.
-Showing the supporters of the project as well as a human element showing the team is intentional to create this.
+Showing the supporters of the project, as well as a human element showing the team, can help to achieve this.

 #### 7. Retest
 The second round of [usability tests](https://github.com/BitcoinDesign/Meta/issues/415#issuecomment-1597285016) were carried out after the redesign of the website to see if the new design allowed for an easier user journey.
 The research findings can be viewed [here](https://www.figma.com/file/wea86Tp0kqJihuBwoXGGkm/Post-Design-User-feedback?type=design&node-id=0-1&mode=design&t=ZYUaLjqseDukLlZR-0).